tristanpwdennis/bactocap/README.md

 # Bactocap: Anthrax and Mycoplasma
 ### Target-enrichment sequencing yields valuable genomic data for difficult-to-culture bacteria of public health importance

-This repo contains all the materials required to reproduce the analysis and workflow from the targeted sequence capture project in *Dennis et al, 2022*, see: LINK
+This repo contains all the materials required to reproduce the analysis and workflow from the targeted sequence capture project in *Dennis et al, 2022*, see:https://doi.org/10.1101/2022.02.16.480634

 ### Getting started